tmobile/opensource/content/blog/posts/js-design-patterns.md

 ```

 #  Factory pattern (with classes)
-Factory in real word manufactures products and in software it manufactures objects.
+Factory, in real word manufactures products and in software it manufactures objects.
 Let’s see how we can improve this code by using a factory class that uses object mapping and modules.
-I am also using some convention to make it simpler which will be easier to maintain.
+I am also using some convention, to make it simpler which will be easier to maintain.
 The service type is also the name of the module, thus taking away the if/else logic and making the code more concise.
 This approach provides lot of benefits:

     *   Code is easy to maintain as you don’t have to change the factory if you add or delete a new service.
 It just works!
     *   Code is more concise as the logic is abstracted out.
 Also, this is more efficient as it’s a lookup(hash).
     *   Unit testing becomes easier as the code need not be tested again (serviceFactory or already implemented service types).
 Only specific module that are added will need their own unit tests.
-    *   Late execution – what you get is a function (pointer) and you can execute it as per other logic you may have in the code
+    *   Late execution – what you get is a function (pointer) and you can execute it as per other logic you may have in the code.

 ```sh
 //index.js